 "Our site leaders were amazing who didn't lead from the front.
 They were right next to everyone else doing just as much work.
 It was cool to see that they cared just as much, if not more, about being there and volunteering their time."

 We are looking for enthusiastic students who are committed to volunteerism and service, and looking for a way to give back to the community during their Fall and Spring break.
 Our selection process will be competitive, based on application and interview.
-Completing an application does not guarantee you an interview.

 If you are excited about devoting a week of your college life to service, having a great time and forming lasting memories, you are the perfect person to go on an Alternative Breaks trip.
 Here is what students are saying about their Alternative Breaks experience: